Core values guide our behaviours and decision-making.

 You can easily get stuck in situations where you’re not happy, even while knowing all the good enough reasons to leave.
 You might accept the situation based on these rationales:

-- You’re anxious about letting go of a ‘good’ income or status within an organization
+- You’re anxious about letting go of things.
+You have a ‘good’ income or status within an organization

 - You have a family to support and increasing living costs associated with that